liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/02-shield.markdown

 ## Installing Shield on Elasticsearch

-The first thing you need to do is get the Shield plugin installed to your Elasticsearch cluster.
+First install the Shield plugin to your Elasticsearch cluster.

 1. Navigate to Elasticsearch Home, and install the license plugin and the Shield plugin by executing